patrickeganfoley/map_orientations/readme.md

   * clean up the stuff in projections.py - it's VERY old (5+ years) and is pretty gross
   * also clean up the Blaueu notebook
   * unify the Blaueu stuff with the other stuff so I can show the Blaueu map with a cylindrical projection

+There's going to be a lot of stuff talking about "projections" that I need to change to "orientations".
+Projections is the wrong word.

 # Examples